n-elie7/alu-shell/permissions/README.md

 This command is used to print the effective username of the current user
 ## groups command
 This command is used to prints all the groups the current user is part of.
+## chown command
+This command is used to change owner of the file.